icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Entities validation [stdRdapEntitiesValidation]."
 }
 ```
-10. If the JSON name _remarks_ exists, the value shall pass the test Notices and Remarks Validation [stdRdapNoticesRemarksValidation] defined in this document.
+10. If the JSON name _remarks_ exists, the value shall pass the test Notices and Remarks Validation [[stdRdapNoticesRemarksValidation]][id-stdRdapNoticesRemarksValidation] defined in this document.
 ``` json
 {
   "code": -12309,